From Indexing to Coding: A New Paradigm for Data Availability Sampling: Discussion

 Although the protocol described here assumes that claimer nodes hold the full uncoded data, the sampling by coding paradigm is not restricted to that setting.
-A claimer node may instead prove properties about a partial data representation it possesses, or multiple claimer nodes may collaborate to jointly respond to a verifier’s data availability challenge.
+A claimer node may instead prove properties about a partial data representation it possesses, or multiple claimer nodes may collaborate to jointly respond to a verifier’s DA challenge.
 Once again, RLNC is a natural fit because of its composability and repairability \cite{deb2005good, abdrashitov2015durable}: a node holding only partial coded data can still generate fresh, valid codewords by recoding coded data.
-This flexibility is further supported by the modular nature of the paradigm.
-In contrast to Merkle-tree-based or other layered commitment schemes, it does not enforce rigid structural constraints.
-This opens opportunities for applying the sampling-by-coding paradigm in settings with distributed coded data.